jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

   ... use mock in test ...
 ```

-With this, gMock will verify that your code made the right calls (with the right
+With this, gMock will verify that your code made the RIGHT calls (with the RIGHT
-arguments, in the right order, called the right number of times, etc), and a
+arguments, in the RIGHT order, called the RIGHT number of times, etc), and a
 real object will answer the calls (so the behavior will be the same as in
 production).
 This gives you the best of both worlds.